Connecting to Google Sheets

 Log on to Dundas BI and create a new data connector.

-Click Choose File and select the certificate file which you downloaded (most likely in your Downloads folder).
+Click Choose File and select the certificate file which you downloaded.

-If you are using the Delegate domain-wide authority method, enter the email address of the account that created the spreadsheets in the User Account E-mail Address field.
-Otherwise, leave it blank.
+- If you are using the Delegate domain-wide authority authorization method, click to expand the Advanced options to enter the User Account E-mail Address for the account that created the spreadsheets.
+Otherwise, leave this field blank.